pranayrp/portfolio/pranayfinalproject2.md

 Initially, when I set off on this project, I intended for my visualization to speak to entertainment analytics companies.
 My intention was for them to realize the volumes of inferences this data could make about today's audience and thereby assist them in consulting for streaming platforms.
 However, as I dive deeper into this arena, I'm beginning to realize, my audience is also Netflix.
 Netflix, upon viewing my visualization, could realize coupling viewing hours with other data such as rotten tomatoes, runtime etc and releasing this information could also serve as a message to filmmakers.
 A messaage that conveys what genres today's audience is into, how many episodes are they willing to binge, should they focus on the plot or the characters.
 Such a message could empower filmmakers and help them make their Netflix pitches more aligned with the taste and mindset of today's audience.
 In the end, it is Netflix which benefits!

 I have picked 3 people to interview
-1. 36-year-old Writer/Director who pitches to streaming platforms
+1. 36-year-old Writer/Director who pitches to streaming platforms:- The reason I approached this person for an interview was I was curious if this data would actually be helpful to filmmakers pitching to streaming platforms.
+It can empower them and make them standout while pitching to the platform that they are aware of audience trends with Netflix products and have therefore configured their movie/series to align with that trend.
+In an industry that is just beginning to realize the power of data and analytics, I wanted to know what an insider would think of this.
+It is also often misread that tech is creating the art world.
+The intention is to enable artists, not surpress them.
+That's one thing I do wish my story speaks with my filmmaker acquaintance.
-2. 26-year-old Data Science student @ Carnegie Mellon University
+2. 26-year-old MSBA student @ Carnegie Mellon University:- The reason I approached this person for an interview was I wanted to ensure I was making the most out of the data I've collected.
+I want to exhaust all avenues to ensure I convey my message of how powerful Netflix's data can be.
-3. 31-year-old PhD grad who has zero interest/idea about entertainment industry
+3. 31-year-old PhD grad who has zero interest/idea about entertainment industry:- I felt the best review would come from someone who isn't at all into this field.
+If they find this interesting, I believe I am in right path.
+Hence, I chose this person to interview.

 ## Interview
 *answers have been summaried and written in first-person perspective for ease of reading*